Kseniya Rappoport: Personal life

 Rappoport's father was Jewish, and she has stated that she never hid her Jewish ethnicity.

 Rappoport was married to Russian businessman Viktor Tarasov (divorced).
-Their daughter is actress Darya-Aglaya Tarasova.
+Their daughter is actress Darya-Aglaya Tarasova who received the 2019 Golden Eagle Award for Best Leading Actress for her role as the figure skater Nadezhda Lapshina in the 2018 Russian language film Ice.
 She later married Russian actor Yuri Kolokolnikov, and they have a daughter Sofia, born January 2011.

 Kseniya Rappoport is currently married to restaurateur, Dmitriy Borisov.
 Sometime prior to February 2016 she made public the marriage which occurred privately sometime earlier.